microsoft/vcpkg-docs/vcpkg/maintainers/registries.md

 | `port-version` | integer | An integer corresponding to the latest port version of the port in the registry |

-The layout of the baseline file in a filesystem registry is the same as for [Git registries](#git-baseline-layout).
+The layout of the baseline file in a filesystem registry is the same as for [Git registries](#git-baseline).
 The only difference being that filesystems don't require a `default` baseline.

 #### Example of a `baseline.json` file in a Git registry